ThePywon/request/documentation/PostOptions.md

 {
   host: String,
   port: SchemaTypes.IntRange(0, Number.MAX_SAFE_INTEGER),
-  path: Path
+  path: Path,
+  headers: Headers
 }
 ```

 > `Path` is a custom [SchemaType](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaType.md) which basically parses and converts everthing into a [**String**](https://javascript.info/string), as well as prefixing it with a slash if not already starting with one
+> `Headers` is a custom [SchemaType](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaType.md) which basically parses and converts everthing into an [**Object**](https://javascript.info/object), as well as making sure all properties of the object are strings

 <br/><br/>